Vacation (2015 film): Plot

-Spending the following night at a Wigwam Motel in Holbrook, Arizona, Rusty and Debbie sneak away and attempt to have sexual intercourse at the Four Corners Monument, where officers from all four states of Utah, Colorado, Arizona and New Mexico confront them.
-When the officers start arguing about who gets to make the arrest, Rusty and Debbie sneak away.
+Spending the following night at a Wigwam Motel in Holbrook, Arizona, Rusty and Debbie sneak away and attempt to have sexual intercourse at the Four Corners Monument, where officers from all four states of Utah, Colorado, Arizona and New Mexico confront them and numerous other couples who obviously had the same idea.
+As the officers start arguing about who gets the arrest, Rusty and Debbie sneak away.
 James encounters Adena again, and finally asserts himself against Kevin thanks to her encouragement.

-The next morning, they nearly get killed by Chad, a Grand Canyon rafting guide, who had just been dumped by his fiancée.
+The next morning, they barely survive a Grand Canyon rafting ride when their guide becomes suicidal over being dumped by his fiancée right before launching.
 Later, the van runs out of gas in the middle of the desert, and Rusty's unfamiliarity with the key fob causes the vehicle to explode, leading him to walk off dispirited and alone, thinking about the disastrous trip.

 Unfortunately, they have been tracked down by a seemingly unstable truck driver, who they think has been stalking them throughout the trip.
 In actuality, he has been trying to return Debbie's missing wedding ring.
 He ends up giving them a lift to San Francisco.

 There, they spend the night at a bed and breakfast run by Rusty's parents, Clark and Ellen.
 They intend to fly home the next day, but Rusty and Debbie face each other about their stale marriage and decide to start over again.
 With some encouragement from Clark the next morning, Rusty borrows his father's Wagon Queen Family Truckster and drives Debbie and the boys to Walley World to ride their newest roller coaster, the Velociraptor.

 After spending the entire day waiting in line, they are cut off by Ethan, a rival pilot whom Rusty knows from Chicago, and his family before the announcement of the park's closing.
 A fight breaks out, which the Griswolds win, forcing the other family to flee.
 The Griswolds finally board the ride, but it stalls halfway up the butterfly inversion, and they are rescued several hours later.

 Rusty uses his airline connections to book a vacation in Paris for just Debbie and himself after sending the boys home where their neighbors will look after them.
 On the plane to Paris, they are seated in jump seats next to a lavatory.
-Exasperated, Debbie learns that it will be a 12-hour flight.
+Debbie is exasperated to learn that it will be a 12-hour flight.